 Quotas and the SCS IMAP Server

-SCS Facilities provides an IMAP server, imap.srv.cs.cmu.edu, for use by the SCS community.
+SCS Computing provides an IMAP server, imap.srv.cs.cmu.edu, for use by the SCS community.
 To take full advantage of the IMAP server, users are encouraged to store all of their e-mail messages on the server, which allows them to access their mail from any IMAP client.
-As with any shared resource, unfortuantely, comes the possiblity that a particular user may (either intentionally or unintentionally) impact other users of the service.
+As with any shared resource, unfortunately, comes the possibility that a particular user may (either intentionally or unintentionally) impact other users of the service.
 In the case of the IMAP server, one user may receive enough mail to cause a disk partition to fill up, which would prevent all users on that disk partition from receiving their e-mail.

 In order to prevent this from happening, SCS Computing Facilities is implementing a quota system on our IMAP e-mail servers which will limit the amount of disk space any particular user may take up.
 This document outlines how the IMAP quota system is implemented, how users may recognize when they are near or over their quota, and how to remedy this situation.